-- 4 In Colors, click the tab that corresponds to the color space you wish to use, and then choose the desired color. - Swatches in the selected color appear under Preview. - 5 Click OK to close the color picker window.
-In Edit Audio Scale, the corresponding button and the corresponding part of the audio monitor preview show the selected color. - 6 Repeat the procedure until all three colors are set as desired. - 7 Enter the audio thresholds in Upper limit and Lower limit. - 8 Type a name for the new audio scale in the box at the bottom, and then click the Save as button.
+4 In Colors, click the tab that corresponds to the color space you wish to use, and then choose the desired color.

+Swatches in the selected color appear under Preview.

+In Edit Audio Scale, the corresponding button and the corresponding part of the audio monitor preview show the selected color.

+- 6 Repeat the procedure until all three colors are set as desired. - 7 Enter the audio thresholds in Upper limit and Lower limit. - 8 Type a name for the new audio scale in the box at the bottom, and then click the Save as button.
 Alternatively, if you are modifying an existing custom audio scale, you can click the Save button.